real life

 'I spent two days inside a cult and I can see why people join them.'

-We’d moved to the West Coast for my (now ex) husband’s new head teacher position.
 Within a few months, he was assigned a student teacher who would spend a couple of months learning from him.
-To our surprise, the student was a young woman from Gloriavale - a local Christian community who very rarely socialised with people outside of their community.
+To our surprise, the student was a young woman from Gloriavale — a local Christian community who very rarely socialised with people on the outside.

-There was a lot of gossip around our town about Gloriavale and it was hard to know what was true.
+There was a lot of gossip around our town about Gloriavale, and it was hard to know what was true.

-Our friends told us things like, “They share everything.
-They don’t even have their own shoes.”
 But none of them had actually talked to anyone from Gloriavale, so we were sceptical.
 We knew how easy it was to spread gossip in small towns.

 Watch: You Can't Ask That...
 Cults.
 Post continues after video.